 The Rules of the Fund allow transfers to other registered occupational pension schemes and personal pension plans.
 The Trustee receives a statutory discharge from any further liability once a transfer has been made to another pension arrangement.

-The Trustee also accepts transfers in from other registered occupational pension schemes, but from 1 April 2016 this is only into the Money Purchase Section excluding AVC funds.
+The Trustee also accepts transfers in from other registered occupational pension schemes on a discretionary basis.

 Discretionary Pension Increases